LiminalElenyx/TheWatchdog/README.md

 **Features:**

--"Whistle at The Dog": a form for residents to log concerns and experiences -"Subscribe Section": an email form with checkboxes and dropdowns for topic and frequency preferences.
+- "Whistle at The Dog": a form for residents to log concerns and experiences

+- "Subscribe Section": an email form with checkboxes and dropdowns for topic and frequency preferences.
--"Responsive Styling": clean layout using semantic HTML and custom CSS -"JavaScript Data Model": uses arrays, objects, and loops to simulate a real subscriber section (🤞🏻)
+- "Responsive Styling": clean layout using semantic HTML and custom CSS
+- "JavaScript Data Model": uses arrays, objects, and loops to simulate a real subscriber section (🤞🏻)

 **Lessons Learned:**